Loopring/protocols/packages/loopring_v3/DESIGN.md

 Note that there is never any risk of losing funds when depositing to the smart contract.
 Both options are trust-less and secure.

-Data availability for the Merkle tree is an option that can be turned on or off when creating an exchange built on Loopring.
+Data availability for the Merkle tree is an option that can be turned on or off when creating exchange built on Loopring.
 When data-availability is enabled, anyone can recreate the Merkle tree just by using the data published on-chain.

 ## New Development